+• Classroom and Office space:

-- D. Small scale renovations of existing buildings - 1.
-Classroom and office space - a) With regard to classrooms, note the HVAC references in section 12 of the DCFS: Design Standards for Instructional Space. - b) Regardless of project size, the University s preference is for chilled water - based cooling systems.
+- With regard to classrooms, note the HVAC references in the DCFS: Design Standards for Instructional Space. - Regardless of project size, the University's preference is for chilled water based cooling systems.
 Often, existing chillers will have spare capacity.
 This should be pursued, within the limits of practicality, to reduce cost, even when the project budget envisions a dedicated chiller.